-Catastrophe losses are an inherent risk of the property and casualty insurance industry that have contributed, and will continue to contribute, to potentially material year-to-year fluctuations in the Group's results of operations and financial position.
+Catastrophe losses are an inherent risk of the property and casualty insurance industry that have contributed, and will continue to contribute to potentially material year-to-year fluctuations in the Group's results of operations and financial position.
 The Group defines a "catastrophe" as an event that produces pre-tax losses before reinsurance in excess of \$1 million and involves multiple first party policyholders, or a winter weather event that produces a number of claims in excess of a preset, per-event threshold of average claims in a specific area, occurring within a certain amount of time following the event.
 Catastrophes are caused by various natural events including high winds, winter storms and freezes, tornadoes, hailstorms, wildfires, tropical storms, hurricanes, earthquakes and volcanoes.
 The Group is also exposed to man-made catastrophic events, such as certain types of terrorism or industrial accidents.
 The nature and level of catastrophes in any period cannot be reliably predicted.

 The Group considers the greatest areas of potential catastrophe losses due to hurricanes generally to be major metropolitan centers in counties along the eastern and gulf coasts of the United States.
-Usually, the average premium on a property policy near these coasts is greater than in other areas.
+The average premium on a property policy near these coasts is generally greater than in other areas.
 However, average premiums are often not considered commensurate with the inherent risk of loss.
 In addition, in various states the Group is subject to assessments from assigned risk plans, reinsurance facilities and joint underwriting associations providing insurance for wind related property losses.

-Over time the Group has limited its aggregate insurance exposure to catastrophe losses in certain regions of the country that are subject to high levels of natural catastrophes, limited by our participation in various state facilities.
+Over time the Group has limited its aggregate insurance exposure to catastrophe losses in certain regions of the country that are subject to high levels of natural catastrophes by our participation in various state facilities.
 However, the impact of these actions may be diminished by the growth in insured values, and the effect of state insurance laws and regulations.
 In addition, in various states the Group is required to participate in assigned risk plans, reinsurance facilities and joint underwriting associations that provide insurance coverage to individuals or entities that otherwise are unable to purchase such coverage from private insurers.
 Because of the Group's participation in these and other state facilities such as wind pools, it may be exposed to losses that surpass the capitalization of these facilities and to assessments from these facilities.

-Property catastrophe exposure management includes purchasing reinsurance to provide coverage for known exposure to hurricanes, earthquakes, wildfires, fires following earthquakes and other catastrophes.
 The Group is also working to promote measures to prevent and mitigate losses and make homes and communities more resilient, including enactment of stronger building codes and effective enforcement of those codes, adoption of sensible land use policies, and development of effective and affordable methods of improving the resilience of existing structures.